Finding an NHS dentist

-The National Institute for Clinical Excellence (NICE) recommends between every three months and two years, depending on the level of care you need.
-Most people should go roughly every six months.
+The National Institute for Clinical Excellence (NICE) recommends between every 3 months and 2 years, depending on the level of care you need.
+Most people should go roughly every 6 months.

 Is NHS dental treatment free?

-In a word, no. Most adults in the UK have to pay quite a high proportion of the treatment they get.
-Prices are split into bands according to what you’re having.
+Most adults in the UK have to pay quite a high proportion of the treatment they get.
+Prices are split into bands according to what you're having.
 They are (prices correct as of July 2020):

-Band 2: £45.60.
-This charge includes all the necessary treatment covered by the £16.50 charge, plus additional treatment, such as fillings, root canal treatment or extractions.
+Band 2: £62.10.
+This charge includes all the necessary treatment covered by the Band 1 charge, plus additional treatment, such as fillings, root canal treatment or extractions.

-Band 3: £198.
-This charge includes all the necessary treatment that is covered by the £16.50 and £45.60 charges, plus more complex procedures, such as crowns, dentures and bridges.
+Band 3: £269.30.
+This charge includes all the necessary treatment that is covered by the Band 1 and Band 2 charges, plus more complex procedures, such as crowns, dentures and bridges.